-Our Outdoor & Action Sports Coalition, VF's fastest growing business, is a group of outdoor and activity-based businesses that represent a collection of lifestyle brands.
+Our Outdoor & Action Sports Coalition, VF's fastest growing business, is a group of outdoor and activitybased businesses that represent a collection of lifestyle brands.
 Product offerings include outerwear, sportswear, footwear, equipment, backpacks, daypacks, luggage and accessories.

-The North Face® is our largest Outdoor & Action Sports Coalition brand.
+The North Face[®] is our largest Outdoor & Action Sports Coalition brand.
 Its high performance outdoor apparel, equipment and footwear are sold across North and South America, Europe and Asia.
-(In Japan and South Korea, The North Face® trademarks are owned by a third party.)
-The North Face® apparel lines consist of outerwear, snow sports gear and functional sportswear and footwear for men, women and children.
+(In Japan and South Korea, The North Face[®] trademarks are owned by a third party.)
+The North Face[®] apparel lines consist of outerwear, snow sports gear and functional sportswear and footwear for men, women and children.
 Its equipment line consists of tents, sleeping bags, backpacks, daypacks and accessories.
-Many of The North Face® products are designed for extreme applications, such as high altitude mountaineering and ice and rock climbing, although many consumers also purchase these products because they represent a lifestyle to which they aspire.
+Many of The North Face[®] products are designed for extreme applications, such as high altitude mountaineering and ice and rock climbing, although many consumers also purchase these products because they represent a lifestyle to which they aspire.
 The North Face® products are marketed through specialty outdoor and premium sporting goods stores in the United States, Canada, Europe and Asia and select department stores in the United States.
 In addition, these products are sold through over 50 VF-operated full price retail and outlet stores in the United States and Europe and online at www.thenorthface.com.
 The brand is also sold through over 250 The North Face® retail stores operated by independent third parties dedicated to selling The North Face® products in Europe and Asia.

-VF manufactures and markets $Vans^{@}$ performance and casual footwear and apparel for skateboard, bicycle motocross ("BMX"), surf and snow sports participants and enthusiasts.
-Products are sold on a wholesale basis through national chain stores in the United States and through skate and specialty stores in the United States, Canada, Europe and Asia.
-The brand's products are also sold through over 200 owned $Vans^{@}$ full-price retail and outlet stores primarily in the western United States and in key European markets.
-These retail stores carry a wide variety of $Vans^{@}$ footwear, along with a growing assortment of apparel and accessory items, most of which bear the $Vans^{@}$ trademarks.
-The $Vans^{@}$ trade is marketed through a 50%-owned joint venture in Mexico.
-The $Vans^{@}$ trad has been recognized as part of "The $Facebook^{@}$ 50," a ranking of brands developed by Slate magazine's The Big Money website that are making the best use of the social networking site, $Facebook^{@}$ 50," because $Vans^{@}$ 10 and $Vans^{@}$ 10 and $Vans^{@}$ 10 and $Vans^{@}$ 10 and $Vans^{@}$ 11 and $Vans^{@}$ 12 and $Vans^{@}$ 12 and $Vans^{@}$ 13 and $Vans^{@}$ 14 and $Vans^{@}$ 15 and $Vans^{@}$ 15 and $Vans^{@}$ 15 and $Vans^{@}$ 15 and $Vans^{@}$ 16 and $Vans^{@}$ 17 and $Vans^{@}$ 17 and $Vans^{@}$ 17 and $Vans^{@}$ 18 and $Vans^{@}$ 19 a
+VF manufactures and markets Vans[®] performance and casual footwear and apparel for skateboard, bicycle motocross ("BMX"), surf and snow sports participants and enthusiasts.
+Products are sold on a wholesale basis through national chain stores in the United States and through skate and surf shops and specialty stores in the United States, Canada, Europe and Asia.
+The brand's products are also sold through over 200 owned Vans[®] full-price retail and outlet stores primarily in the western United States and in key European markets.
+These retail stores carry a wide variety of Vans[®] footwear, along with a growing assortment of apparel and accessory items, most of which bear the Vans[®] trademarks.
+The Vans[®] brand is marketed through a 50%-owned joint venture in Mexico.
+The Vans[®] brand has been recognized as part of "The Facebook[®] 50," a ranking of brands developed by Slate magazine's The Big Money website that are making the best use of the social networking site, Facebook[®].
+VF is the 70% owner of the Vans Warped Tour[®] music festival, which presents over 50 alternative rock and heavy metal bands in performances in over 40 cities across North America each summer.

-JanSport® backpacks, duffel bags, luggage and accessories are sold through department, office supply and national chain stores, as well as sports specialty stores and college bookstores in the United States.
-JanSport® daypacks have a leading market share in the United States.
-A technical line of JanSport® backpacks is sold through outdoor and sporting goods stores.
-JanSport® fleece and T-shirts imprinted with college logos are sold through college bookstores and department stores in the United States.
-In Europe, Eastpak® and JanSport® backpacks and a line of Eastpak® clothing are sold primarily through department and specialty stores, where the Eastpak® brand is the leading backpack brand.
-The JanSport® and Eastpak® brands are also marketed throughout Asia by licensees and distributors.
-Eagle Creek® adventure travel gear products include luggage, daypacks and accessories sold through specialty luggage stores, outdoor stores and department stores throughout the United States and Europe.
+JanSport[®] backpacks, duffel bags, luggage and accessories are sold through department, office supply and national chain stores, as well as sports specialty stores and college bookstores in the United States.
+JanSport[®] daypacks have a leading market share in the United States.
+A technical line of JanSport[®] backpacks is sold through outdoor and sporting goods stores.
+JanSport[®] fleece and T-shirts imprinted with college logos are sold through college bookstores and department stores in the United States.
+In Europe, Eastpak[®] and JanSport[®] backpacks and a line of Eastpak[®] clothing are sold primarily through department and specialty stores, where the Eastpak[®] brand is the leading backpack brand.
+The JanSport[®] and Eastpak[®] brands are also marketed throughout Asia by licensees and distributors.
+Eagle Creek[®] adventure travel gear products include luggage, daypacks and accessories sold through specialty luggage stores, outdoor stores and department stores throughout the United States and Europe.